Juan José Estrada (boxer)

 Juan José Estrada (November 28, 1963 – June 21, 2015) was a Mexican professional boxer in the Super Bantamweight division.
-He was a onetime WBC International and the WBA Super Bantamweight Champion.
+He was the WBA Super Bantamweight Champion.

 Professional career

 In December 1987, Estrada won the WBC International title by stopping veteran Raul Payo Valdez in the tenth round.

 WBA Super Bantamweight Championship

-On May 28, 1988, Estrada won the WBA Super Bantamweight title by upsetting Bernardo Piñango over twelve rounds in Tijuana, Baja California, Mexico.
+On May 28, 1988, Estrada won the WBA Super Bantamweight title by upsetting Bernardo Piñango over twelve rounds.
+He would defend the title three times against Takuya Muguruma, Jesus Poll & future champion Luis Mendoza.
+Estraded would lose the title to Filipino challenger Jesus Salud via disqualification in 1989.

+Professional boxing record

 Death

-Estrada was stabbed to death on June 21, 2015 in what is believed to be a family dispute.
-He was 51.
+On June 21, 2015, Estrada was stabbed to death in what is believed to be a family dispute, he was 51.